SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 Here's the plan.
 Let's create a new variable for status, and set it using some contextual if-checks on the content of the email.

 Our first check should see if this email was sent by us or the customer.
 Add a `Condition` block set to check the email was  `From` our alias.
-If not, it was sent by the customer and we can set the `Status` variable to "Customer Responded"[^custresp].
+If not, it was sent by the customer and we can set the `Status` variable to "Customer Responded".[^custresp]

 [^custresp]: We could technically add some logic here to read what type of response the customer sent, but that's both a little too complex for this tutorial, and a little unnecessary.

 ![Annotation 2019-03-13 153528](../assets/images/Annotation%202019-03-13%20153528.png)